 Benefits Group Plan: The MABC offers a blend of Life, Long Term Disability, Critical Illness insurances and an additional Extended Health and Dental Plan designed to supplement coverage provided by government programs in order to ensure the physical and mental health and offer a financial safety net for midwives in B.C.

 For more information, please refer to the MABC Benefits Plan Internal Policy.

-MABC Ancillary Wellness Programs: The MABC provides 2 wellness programs to promote the overall well-being of members.
+MABC Ancillary Wellness Program: The MABC provides a wellness programs to promote the overall well-being of members.
 These services are offered at no cost to help address a variety of personal and/or workplace issues experienced by MABC members by offering a comprehensive scope of secure and confidential counselling and work-life services.

 For a full list of the Benefits of MABC membership, please click here.

 To be registered as a practicing midwife in B.C., you must be registered with BCCNM and with the MABC.